redacademy/vesta-summer-2019/README.md

 - Can add new categories and subcategories
 - Can add new categories to FAQs
 - Ideally, add a Featured Image to each post as this will be the media that appears on the Resources Page if no other media is found in the content.
+- for Resources, be sure to follow naming convention for category slugs: [parent category]-[sub category].